 To support educators, it’s necessary to first understand their individual needs.
-Last year’s unprecedented challenges due to lockdown and varying regulatory changes across Australia highlighted the importance of communication between all school community members.
+The unprecedented challenges due to lockdown and varying regulatory changes across Australia highlight the importance of communication between all school community members.
 Particularly between teachers and their leadership teams.

 But, how can schools get a clear picture of how staff are truly feeling, and demonstrate feedback is heard and acted upon?
 These were the questions Germaine Saad, assistant principal at St. Mary’s Coptic Orthodox College in Victoria Australia, set out to resolve.